2001 United Kingdom foot-and-mouth outbreak: Government inquiries

 The Farm Animal Welfare Council, an independent advisory body established by the Government in 1979, also published a report.
 Its recommendations including material from both The Royal Society Inquiry into Infectious Diseases in Livestock and the Independent Inquiry into Foot and Mouth Disease in Scotland.

 The use of a vaccine to halt the spread of the disease was repeatedly considered during the outbreak, but the government decided not to use it after pressure from the National Farmers Union.
 Although the vaccine was believed to be effective, export rules would prevent the export of British livestock in the future, and it was decided that this was too great a price to pay, although this was controversial because the value of the export industry (£592 million per year) was small compared to losses to tourism resulting from the measures taken.
 Following the outbreak, the law was changed to permit vaccinations rather than culling.

 Health and social consequences

 The Department of Health (DH) sponsored a longitudinal research project investigating the health and social consequences of the 2001 outbreak of FMD.
-The research team was led by Dr Maggie Mort of Lancaster University and fieldwork took place between 2001 and 2003.
+The research team was led by Maggie Mort of Lancaster University and fieldwork took place between 2001 and 2003.
 Concentrating on Cumbria as the area that was worst hit by the epidemic, data has been collected via interviews, focus groups and individual diaries to document the consequences that the FMD outbreak had on people's lives.
 In 2008, a book based on this study was published, titled Animal Disease and Human Trauma, emotional geographies of disaster.